AugustijnVrolijk/2PimageReg/README.md

 Options to either save the transform object, or the transformed images are possible.

+## GUI:

+The scripts can either be run independently, or via the provided GUI.
+The GUI enables easy integration of the configuration settings, with customisability to allow for different image formats, optimisation settings and more.
+An integrated image tab allows you to verify the optimisation as well as selectively refine unsatisfactory registrations.

 ## Coming Soon:

 - Automatic integrated ROI selection to enable tracking of neuron activity between recordings.